ibm-cloud-docs/hp-virtual-servers/troubleshooting.md

 Retry the action and select a different data center.
 {: tsResolve}

-## Issues when connecting to {{site.data.keyword.ihsdbaas_mongodb_full}} within the same region
-{: #connect_mongodb}

-I get a connection failed message or warnings regarding connections within my logs, while trying to connect to an instance of {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_mongodb_full}} within the same region.
-{: troubleshoot}

-The provided connection string contains host names that are mapping to public IP addresses, which cannot be used while connecting from within the same data enter.
-{: tsSymptoms}

-The domain names are resolved incorrectly to the public IP address, which cannot be used to connect from within the same data center.
-{: tsCauses}

-The Hyper Protect DBaaS team is working on a long term solution.
-Currently, you can select different regions for your virtual servers and the MongoDB instances.
-This means that if you have multiple servers in `us-south` (for example, one server in each of Dallas 10, Dallas 12 and Dallas 13), then your Hyper Protect DBaaS MongoDB instance needs to be located in either `eu-de` (Frankfurt) or `au-syd` (Sydney).
-{: tsResolve}

 ## Cannot connect to free virtual server anymore
 {: #connect_freevs}